simplykeerthana/Automation_Python/README.md

 Task 3: Dectecting Fake Instagram Profiles by creating a deep learning model.

 Description: Will be building a deep neural networks to detect fake instagram accounts.
+Spam accounts are a major problem in every social media platform, it is often used for various social engineering purposes.
+In this notebook, i will use Kaggle instagram-fake-spammer-genuine-accounts dataset.
+The input features will be: profile pics, fullnname, descriptions, account status (private/public), posts, followers and etc. The output will say if its fake or not.